AlexGeniusMan/Avia-Hack-2022-RealityX-Frontend/README.md

 ## Build

-1. Open console in folder
+1. Open console in project folder
 2. `npm run build` builds the app for production to the build folder.